Noticing error code 229 on your Lennox® furnace?

 It’s important to allow a pro like one from Rob's Albertan Service Experts in Edmonton handle repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like this one.
+Our technicians are ACE certified, which means they’re well-prepared to fix a furnace error like this one.

 We want you to be absolutely satisfied with our furnace repair in Edmonton.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have multiple pressure switches to allow the system to run at different speeds—and be more efficient.
 These switches also guarantee your furnace runs safely and vents extraneous gases from the heat exchanger.